 This course surveys the food laws and regulations as well as the socio-economic dynamic which shapes the food laws of specific regions of the world including the US, EU, Latin America, Japan, Switzerland, India and Australia/New Zealand.
 It also surveys the role of international agencies in the application of food laws (WHO, FAO, Codex, WTO).
 Modules on Critical Analysis and Comparative Food Law and a Food Safety Governance Comparative Study are also included.
 The Lead Instructor is Neal D. Fortin, Director and Professor of the Institute for Food Laws & Regulations at Michigan State University, along with an international network of guest lecturers of attorneys, academics and former government officials who practice in that specific region and who understand the legal complexities of the flow of food and agricultural products across national boundaries.

-This course is taught by Lead Instructor Neal D. Fortin, Director and Professor of the Institute for Food Laws & Regulations at Michigan State University, and surveys the laws and regulations governing the manufacture, distribution and sale of food products in the United States.
-This course will cover the history of U.S. food regulation, the regulation of foods and food additives, dietary supplements, genetic modification regulation, HACCP, civil and criminal liability for defective products, inspections, labeling, importation and exportation, novel processing technologies regulation, and many other issues of current concern in US food regulation.
+This course is taught by Lead Instructor Neal D. Fortin, Director and Professor of the Institute for Food Laws and Regulations at Michigan State University, and surveys the laws and regulations governing the manufacture, distribution and sale of food products in the United States.
+This course will cover the history of U.S. food regulation, the regulation of foods and food additives, dietary supplements, genetic modification regulation, HACCP, civil and criminal liability for defective products, inspections, labeling, importation and exportation, novel processing technologies regulation, and many other issues of current concern in U.S. food regulation.
 The course has been updated to include the FDA Food Safety Modernization Act (FSMA).

 This course contains a comprehensive examination of the regulation of food product in Canada.
-The Regulatory Framework; Labelling and Advertising Rules under the Canadian FDA and other Canadian Statutes including the Safe Food For Canadians Act; Food Additives, Food Supplements and Food Fortification; The Regulation of Novel Foods and Genetically Modified Foods, Organic Foods and Food Irradiation; Inspection and other Related Food Safety Programs; Food Recalls; and Compliance and Enforcement.
+The Regulatory Framework; Labeling and Advertising Rules under the Canadian FDA and other Canadian Statutes including the Safe Food For Canadians Act; Food Additives, Food Supplements and Food Fortification; The Regulation of Novel Foods and Genetically Modified Foods, Organic Foods and Food Irradiation; Inspection and other Related Food Safety Programs; Food Recalls; and Compliance and Enforcement.

-This course is taught this semester by Dr. P. Vincent Hegarty, Professor Emeritus and Founding Director, and Neal D. Fortin, Professor and Director of the Institute for Food Laws & Regulations at Michigan State University, with guest lectures from representatives in Codex Alimentarius, WHO, WTO, the World Bank, the food industry, a developing country, and a consumer organization.
+Students gain a thorough understanding of the organization of Codex Alimentarius, why Codex matters, the key documents, the nature and operation of the various committees, the standards, the interaction WHO, WTO, and the importance of Codex in world trade and global food law.
 Codex Alimentarius is a global reference point for food producers, food processors, consumers, national food control agencies, and for international trade.
 Codex formulates and harmonizes food standards and ensures their global implementation.
 Codex has food standards for commodities (237), codes for hygiene or technological practice (41); guidelines for contaminants (25); and has evaluations on pesticides (185), food additives (1,005), veterinary drugs (54); and limits for pesticide residues (3,274).

 This course examines the laws, regulations, and policies that govern alcoholic beverages in the United States.
 The emphasis is on federal laws, specifically regulation by the Alcohol and Tobacco Tax and Trade Bureau.
 Among other concepts, this course will cover: industry's main regulators, the classification of beverages, the regulation of labeling and advertising, three-tier distribution system, excise taxes, and liability.